poorsquinky/resume/resume.md

 Data Management
 - DBA-level experience with RDBMS like PostgreSQL and mySQL
-- Large scale processing with "Big Data" tools like Spark and Athena
+- "Big Data" tools like Spark and Athena
 - Data warehousing and data lake design
-- Rapid ad-hoc processing large cross-referenced datasets using command line tools, often outpacing dedicated big data teams
+- Rapid ad-hoc processing of large datasets

-Machine Learning
+Machine Learning and MLOps
-- Model creation, training, and optimization in Tensorflow and Keras
+- Model creation, training, and optimization with Tensorflow and Keras
+- Feature store, model operationalizing and monitoring
+- High-availability ML service architecture

 Managerial Skills
 -----------------